 © Samuel Blumenfeld, May 2010

 Samuel Blumenfeld, a regular contibutor to MSC, has authored more than ten books.
 His latest, The Marlowe-Shakespeare Connection: A New Study of the Authorship Question, was published by McFarland.
-He is a former editor in the New York book publishing industry, and he has lectured in all 50 U.S. states.
+He is a former editor in the New York book publishing industry (he edited the 1960 paperback edition of Calvin Hoffman's The Murder of the Man Who Was "Shakespeare"), and he has lectured in all 50 U.S. states.
 His writings have appeared in such diverse publications as Esquire, Reason, Education Digest, Vital Speeches of the Day, Boston, and many others.

 See Sam on YouTube addressing the Shakespeare authorship controversy.